AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 If you spread your investments out a little bit globally, then you are less exposed to the risk of a single location, especially if the county you are investing in is smaller, or an Island for example and potentially more susceptible to natural events.

-### Invest in Different Asset Types, not just Stonks.
+### Invest in Different Asset Types, Not Just Stocks.

 It is also a good idea to put a portion of your portfolio into different asset types.
 Some examples would be commodities (like gold), physical Real Estate, bonds, and crypto.

 While there are still correlations in performance between these classes, they are not always directly correlated.
-This can make it much easier to weather economic downturns.
-If the real estate market crashes, then a globally diversified stock portfolio may still be doing alright so you are not exposed to as much drawdown.
+This can make it much easier to weather economic downturns if only a portion of your portfolio is doing poorly.

+For example, If the real estate market crashes, then a globally diversified stock portfolio may still be doing fine.
+So you are not exposed to as much drawdown.

 ## Strategies and Simple Tricks

 There are some tactics you can use to aid in your overall strategy that could help keep you from self sabotaging your portfolio as well.

-### Looking for Low Volatility while back testing
+### Looking for Low Volatility While Back Testing

+Back testing is the process of using tools and graphs to research historical performance and metrics of an existing or hypothetical portfolio.
+This process can be extremely useful to review and make changes before any money is actually invested.
+My favorite tool to use is Portfolioslab.com.

 This is not done often enough in my opinion.
 Back in the day this was not very easy, but now there are tons of free tools that allow you to compare assets and investment vehicles years ago to when they were created to now.

+Check out my other post about useful tools here: [Useful Tools]()

 ### Value investing

-Looking for companies, and funds that have companies in them with great balance sheets, revenue, and historical evidence of success.
+The premise behind value investing involves looking for individual companies or funds that contain companies which have good balance sheets, revenue, and historical evidence of success.

-If you are investing in companies that you know have a lot of money it is easier to sleep an night knowing they have a better chance of survival in downturns.
+If you are investing in companies that you know have a lot of current assets, strong management, and a long history of success, it is much easier to sleep at night.

+Knowing your investments have a better chance of survival in downturns means you are less likely to sell at the wrong time as well.

 ### Set and forget

-If you are investing in single stocks, this may not apply to you, because you will probably need to be actively managing said portfolio whether you want to or not at that point.
+If you are investing in single stocks, forgetting about your money may not apply to you.
+Because You will probably be actively watching and researching the companies in your portfolio whether you want to or not at that point.

-After you have done your due diligence and have built a portfolio to your liking, try not to obsess about it all day every day.
-While you still need to check up on it occasionally, having the mental fortitude to continue buying whale prices go down every day or week is not easy long term.
+After you have done your due diligence and have built a passive portfolio to your liking, try not to obsess about it all day every day.
+While you still need to check up on it occasionally, having the mental fortitude to continue buying while prices are fluctuating wildly is not easy long term.

-If you stare at it all day, you are more likely to sell it at the wrong time.
-Definitely before you planned to start withdrawals.
+Worrying about your portfolio over time will make you more likely to sell it out of fear before you reach your goal.

+A good first step to escaping the anxiety is to automate it away.
+You can use one of the major online brokers to automatically purchase your favorite funds and stocks monthly, weekly, and even daily.
+I am an active user of M1 Finance and Fidelity.
+(Not Affiliated).

 ---